shurans/sscnet/README.md

 ### Organization
-The code organized as follow
+The code and data is organized as follows:
 ``` shell
     sscnet
          |-- matlab_code